 The music therapy area at CSU includes the Brainwaves Research Lab (BRL), an interdisciplinary lab focused on understanding neurological aspects of cognition.
 Doctoral students will have the opportunity to work in the BRL, alongside the lab faculty.
 The BRL is directed by Dr. Patti Davies, professor in the Department of Occupational Therapy and a faculty member in the Molecular, Cellular, and Integrative Neuroscience (MCIN) program.

-To be eligible for the Ph.D. in music therapy at CSU, professionals must have attained Bachelor's degree in music therapy from a regionally accredited institution (or a bachelor's degree and completion of a music therapy equivalency program), hold board certification in music therapy, and have at least three years of full time clinical experience (or the equivalent in part-time clinical experience).
+To be eligible for the Ph.D. in music therapy at CSU, professionals must have attained Bachelor's degree in music therapy from a regionally accredited institution (or a bachelor's degree and completion of a music therapy equivalency program) and hold board certification in music therapy.
+Candidates for doctoral degrees in music therapy should hold at least three years of full-time clinical experience in music therapy or its equivalent in part-time work.

 A limited number of teaching assistantships are available to PhD students in the music therapy program.
 Please contact the area coordinator about current graduate teaching opportunities.